-(14) $$Y{i,h,t} = \beta_0 + \beta_1 N Y_h + \beta_2 Post_t + \beta_3 N Y_h Post_t + \gamma_h + \mu_t + \varepsilon{i,h,t}$$ where the dependent variable is our outcome of interest for patient i, treated at hospital h, in quarter t.
+$$Y{i,h,t} = \beta_0 + \beta_1 N Y_h + \beta_2 Post_t + \beta_3 N Y_h Post_t + \gamma_h + \mu_t + \varepsilon{i,h,t}, \quad (2)$$ where the dependent variable is our outcome of interest for patient i, treated at hospital h, in quarter t.
 We include an indicator for whether a hospital is located in New York.
 This is our treatment variable and it takes a value of 1 for all time periods if a hospital is located in New York (e.g. is in our treated group).
 Post_t takes value of 1 for all periods from April 1, 2014, onward, after New York State passed its out-of-network billing laws.
 Our β_3 coefficient is the coefficient of interest and captures the interaction between our treatment variable (that a hospital is located in New York) and our post variable, which is turned on after the out-of-network billing law was passed.
-All standard errors are clustered around hospitals.32 In addition, we introduce a non-parametric specification of Equation (14) where our treatment variable is interacted with dummy variables for each quarter.
+All standard errors are clustered around hospitals.30 In addition, we introduce a non-parametric specification of Equation (2) where our treatment variable is interacted with dummy variables for each quarter.
 This allows us to illustrate graphically the parallel trends between New York and other the control states before the passage of the New York State law.

-6.3 The Impact of New York State's Out-of-Network Billing Laws

-Table 9 presents least-squares estimates of Equation (14) and shows the impact of the New York State law on hospitals' out-of-network rates, physician charges and payments, and hospital charges and payments.
-As Column 1 illustrates, the New York State law reduced out-of-network rates by 6.8 percentage points relative to changes observed in other New England states.
-Figure 8 presents non-parametric estimates of Equation (14) graphically.
+6.4 The Impact of New York State's Out-of-Network Billing Laws and payments, and hospital charges and payments.
+As Column 1 illustrates, the New York State law reduced the frequency of out-of-network billing by 6.8 percentage points relative to changes observed in other New England states.
+Figure 8 presents non-parametric estimates of Equation (2) graphically.
 The out-of-network rates in New York and the other New England states followed similar trends before the introduction of the New York State out-of-network protection law in 2014.
 However, almost immediately after the law was passed (and before the required implementation date), there was a marked reduction in out-of-network billing in the state.
-Figure 9 shows the distribution of out-of-network rates across hospitals in 2013 and 2015.
+Figure 9 shows the distribution of out-ofnetwork rates across hospitals in 2013 and 2015.
 The out-of-network rate in New York in 2013 was 20.1 percent.
 Two years later, the rate was 6.4 percent, and the reduction in out-of-network rates was driven by reductions in out-of-network rates across nearly all hospitals, including those that previously had high rates of out-of-network billing.
+Columns 6 and 7 in Table 9 show that although the law applied only to fully insured insurance products, the reduction in out-of-network rates occurred for patients with fully insured insurance plans and those covered by ASO policies.
+If physicians cannot infer whether a patient has an ASO or fully insured insurance product before sending a bill, they will want to charge a moderate amount in order to win in any arbitration.